Condensation is a common problem in tower blocks, and it can add to issues with mould or damp.

 The relevant law is the Landlord and Tenant Act 1985, section 11.
 Your landlord is responsible for keeping the exterior and structure of your flat in good repair.
 So, if the condensation is caused by disrepair, they must fix it.

-The way the law is written means that if the issue is caused by the design of your building, rather than by disrepair, this will not apply.
+In England and Wales, the way the law is written means that if the issue is caused by the design of your building, rather than by disrepair, this will not apply.

-But your landlord must also ensure that your flat is ‘fit for habitation‘.
+But your landlord must also continue to ensure that your flat is ‘fit for habitation‘.
 So if the condensation is leading to mould or damp and that is likely to make, or is making you ill, they must do something about it.

 The law is set out in the Homes (Fitness for Human Habitation) Act 2018.